-During a typical outage, KUB will determine the order of restoration in the following sequence.
+During a typical outage, KUB uses the following sequence to determine the order of restoration:

 - Critical system loads that include communications systems, water/wastewater pump stations, hospitals, and other services vital to public welfare.